flumeapp/help.flumeapp.com/misc/limits.md

 #### Feed

-Your Feed is limited to the latest 200 posts.
+Your [Feed](/views/feed.md) is limited to the latest 200 posts.

 #### Likes

-Your Likes are limited to the latest 300 likes.
+Your [Likes](/views/likes.md) are limited to the latest 300 likes.

 #### Uploads

-You can post up to 100 posts in a 24 hour period.
+You can [upload](/views/upload.md) up to 100 posts in a 24 hour period.
 Posting over this limit will still succeed, but the post will be removed by Instagram shortly after.

 #### Captions